 - It is a space saver.
 The whole hotdesking thing was actually initiated when a few staff moved to another campus, meaning there were just enough desks for two offices to be consolidated into one, if a handful of part time staff shared a few desks.
 The empty office was actually converted to make more student space in the library.

 - Less clutter.
 You’re less inclined to leave piles of paper around when a space isn’t “yours”.
-I’m a self-declared paper-hater, and turn down offers of booklets and handouts and bits and pieces which I’m guaranteed to never look at again if I file them away in some drawer of booklets and handouts and bits and pieces.
+I’m a self-declared paper-hater, and turn down offers of booklets and handouts and bits and pieces which I’m guaranteed to never look at again.
 Having limited space to store unnecessary papers is a plus, in my opinion, because it discourages it from accumulating.

 - It’s hard for people to get in contact by phone since they don’t know which desk you’re at.
 We have a shared office space so colleagues can easily approach each other in person, but if a phone call comes through the main desk, the staff member there does not know what number to forward it to because they don’t know which station I’m at.
 I’m sure that workplaces that have embraced “full hotdesk” are mobile based.